 Besides the camera software that was a huge flaw, the Essential Phone has pretty much the same spec sheet as any other high-end flagships.
 Maybe that’s why people don’t really get to talk about its performance.
 It handles all daily tasks, power-hungry apps, and games without any problem.
 With the updates, it runs a lot smoother than it was on day one.

-Although it was launched without the latest Android version, the software is very clean, no carrier bloatware.
-It’s pure stock Android, the same found in the Pixels.
+Although it was launched without the latest Android version, the software is very clean, with no carrier bloatware.
+It’s pure stock Android, the same found in Google Pixel phones.
 One of the things that makes android phones get slower over time is because of bloatware.
 So, we expect none of this won’t happen, as long as it gets software updates on time.

 With a 3,040 mAh battery life is great.
 I’ve been able to use the phone for a full day without the need to recharge it, and with some juice left for the next day.
 Thankfully it supports fast charging, it doesn’t take much time to fully charge it.